-Richard J. Birns is a partner in the New York office of Gibson, Dunn & Crutcher.
-He is Co-Chair of the Sports Law Practice Group and a member of the Mergers and Acquisitions and Private Equity Practice Groups.
+Richard J. Birns is a partner in the New York office of Gibson, Dunn & Crutcher and Co-Chair of the Firm’s Private Equity Practice Group.
+Mr. Birns also serves as Co-Chair of the Gibson Dunn’s Sports Law Practice Group.

-Mr. Birns graduated with a Bachelor of Arts in History from Georgetown University, where he played varsity soccer, and earned his Juris Doctor from Columbia Law School, where he was a Harlan Fiske Stone Scholar and a member of the Columbia Law Review.
+Mr. Birns graduated with a Bachelor of Arts in History from Georgetown University and earned his Juris Doctor from Columbia Law School, where he was a Harlan Fiske Stone Scholar and a member of the Columbia Law Review.
 From 1997 to 1998, he clerked for Judge Milton Pollack of the U.S. District Court for the Southern District of New York.

-Mr. Birns is Co-Chair of the U.S. Soccer Foundation’s New York Leadership Council.
+Mr. Birns is active in various nonprofit organizations and serves as the Co-Chair of the U.S. Soccer Foundation’s New York Leadership Council.

 Columbia University - 1997 Juris Doctor